 Alternatively, a drive from Brisbane takes 1,5 hours, and with Branson in charge, even a helicopter transfer could be arranged.

 There is only one option for staying on Makepeace Island: renting it.
 For availability, contact them directly.

 Technically it is not an island, but while we are Down Under, it would be a sin not to include the Heart Reef on this list.

 Just off the Whitsunday Islands, on the northeast coast of Queensland, the Great Barrier Reef, one of the most impressive ecosystems in the world, hides a special surprise – a natural coral formation in the shape of a heart!

-The first one to spot the 17-meter wide Heart Reef was John Ramsden, a local pilot working for Air Whitsunday.
-Ever since the discovery in 1975, the unique coral formation in Hardy Reef is a poster child of local tourism.
+The first one to spot the 17-meter-wide Heart Reef was John Ramsden, a local pilot working for Air Whitsunday.
+Ever since its discovery in 1975, the unique coral formation in Hardy Reef is a poster child of local tourism.

 The heart-shaped coral reef is best seen from above.
 For a long time, the flyover was the only way to visit the Heart Reef, as diving and snorkeling were forbidden.
 However, these days, certain operators do have permission to get up close too, so you can see the Heart Reef from a glass-bottom boat, or even while snorkeling around it.

 The most convenient way to visit the heart-shaped reef is by joining the sightseeing tours from Daydream and Hamilton Island, or from Airlie Beach, the central gateway on the mainland.
 They typically offer scenic flights above the Great Barrier Reef, which include the Heart Reef experience and Whitsunday Islands flyover.
 If you wish to make a Heart Reef proposal, that’s certainly possible, just inform the pilot beforehand.